Ineos Team UK return to the Solent with reduced crew

-Sir Ben Ainslie’s Ineos Team UK were reported to be getting back to training on the Solent this week.
+Sir Ben Ainslie’s Ineos Team UK are getting back to training on the Solent this week.

 Since returning from the cancelled ACWS event in Cagliari, Sardinia, the team HQ in Old Portsmouth has been in coronavirus lockdown.